Understanding Nonverbal Learning Disorder

 Motoristic

 Motoristic abnormalities may initially surface as clumsiness.
 Toddlers may hesitate to explore their environment and instead verbally ask questions about their new location.
 In small children it may take a moment after being sat down to mentally process the change.
-A child will try to re-member where to place their body in space to balance as opposed to it happening more natural-ly.
+A child will try to remember where to place their body in space to balance as opposed to it happening more naturally.
 Simple childhood physical tasks may take longer to achieve like kicking a ball and riding a bike.
 This can lead to social problems in later years when gym class or sports may lead to social pressure to perform.
 Motoristic abnormalities will also surface in the fine motor skills like holding scissors, a pencil and learning to write.
 It is commonly said that children with NLD don’t learn to write, they learn to draw.
-The child’s handwriting may be neat but the process is long and la-bored.
+The child’s handwriting may be neat but the process is long and laboured.

 Visual-Spatial-Organisational